 A traditional 401(k) is funded with pre-tax dollars, which lowers your taxable income in the year you contribute, and the money in your account can grow tax-deferred until retirement, when withdrawals are taxed as ordinary income.

-The reverse is true for Roth IRAs, which are funded with after-tax dollars, so there is no immediate deduction for your contribution, but you pay no taxes on earnings and qualifying distributions when you withdraw.
-(Related: 8 FAQs on traditional vs. Roth IRAs)
+The reverse is true for Roth IRAs, which are funded with after-tax dollars, so there is no immediate deduction for your contribution, but you pay no taxes on earnings as part of qualifying distributions when you withdraw.
+(Learn more: 8 FAQs on traditional vs. Roth IRAs)

 The thought is that, over the long haul, any tax-free growth on Roth IRA (after tax) contributions might have the potential to outperform tax-deferred growth on pre-tax 401K contributions.
 Couto indicates this might be the case, especially for millennials who have decades of earnings potential ahead.
 Because their income will likely rise throughout their career, their tax bill today is also likely to be lower than it will be in retirement.